Angela Bolen, MA, LMFTA

 Partners of infidelity often experience symptoms of posttraumatic stress.
 Recurrent and intrusive negative thoughts, prolonged psychological distress, nightmares, feelings of detachment, an inability to experience happiness and hypervigilance.
 In addition to these daunting issues and your own confusing thoughts and emotions, the solicited and unsolicited advice received by well-intentioned friends and family can leave the betrayed spouse feeling even more confused and ambivalent.

-Trauma Focused Cognitive Behavioral Therapy is a structured modality to deal with the anger, powerlessness, and intrusive reoccurring thoughts that are by-products of trauma.
-I will give you real life tools to help with the anxiety, depression, and fatigue that come with healing from trauma.
-Once the betrayed partner begins to move though the trauma, I will offer suggestions to incorporate mindfulness, which often helps to center us in the present and can give clarity and create space to move forward.
+Trauma Focused Cognitive Behavioral Therapy is a structured modality I use to help clients deal with the anger, powerlessness, and intrusive reoccurring thoughts that are by-products of trauma.
+I also incorporate the Multidimensional Partner Trauma Model from the Association of Partners of Sex Addiction Trauma Specialists (APSATS) into my work with hurting partners.
+I give my clients’ real life tools to help with the anxiety, depression, and fatigue that come with healing from trauma.
+Once a betrayed partner begins to move though the trauma, I will offer suggestions to incorporate mindfulness, which often helps to center us in the present and can give clarity and create space to move forward.
 As a trauma informed therapist, I will never blame you for your partners acting out behavior.